DereAbdulhameed/DereAbdulhameed/README.md

 - I love writing codes, creating pipelines for ML projects and working on solutions that will improve healthcare delivery in the world, most importantly, Africa.😎✌

-- Alumni @ CodeSquadLLC👩‍🎓,Alumni @ WorldQuantUni👩‍🎓, Data Science Intern @Hamoye HQ⌨🖥💻.
+- Alumni @ CodeSquadLLC👩‍🎓,Alumni @ WorldQuantUni👩‍🎓, Alumni @Hamoye HQ⌨🖥💻.

+- AI tutor, ONE Innovative Hub

 - 🔭 I’m currently working on a project that can recognise handwriting, those that deal with drugs and diagnosis, so you do not have to complain of  doctor's poor handwriting anymore.